Research has repeatedly told us that 7-8 hours of sleep per night is optimal for good health in adults, but most of us don’t get close to this amount.

 The pull of TV, computers, tablets, gaming devices and smartphones can be hard to resist after a long day.
 However, if we want to get good-quality health-enhancing sleep each night, it is vital to start creating a bed time routine and stop impeding our ability to fall asleep.

 Luckily, you don’t need to sit around in darkness!
-There are now convenient Blue Light Blocking Glasses and Low Blue Light Bulbs available that will allow you to continue producing melatonin and improve your sleep.
+There are now convenient Anti Blue Light Glasses and Low Blue Light Bulbs available that will allow you to continue producing melatonin and improve your sleep.

 As you can see, getting quality sleep each night is one of the best things you can do for your health.
 Next time you’re tempted to stay up late working or watching a movie, remember that you’ll be so much better off in all areas of your life if you prioritise sleep first.
+If you cant aviod the late night exposure to artifical light make sure you use high quality blue light blocking glasses and blue light free lighting to remain protected, your sleep and overall health will thank you!

 Comments will be approved before showing up.